Stability analysis through folds: An end-loaded elastica with a lever arm

 \subsubsection{Varying Load Magnitude}

 We now examine the effect of load's magnitude $P$ on the stability of our elastica setup.
-We employ the configurations from the previous example as a starting solution and perform continuation along $P$ from $9 \pi^{2}/4$ to $-9 \pi^{2}/4$.
+We employ the configurations from the previous example as starting solutions and perform continuation along $P$ from $9 \pi^{2}/4$ to $-9 \pi^{2}/4$.
 The ordinate of the corresponding distinguished bifurcation diagrams is

-which is the height of the point of application of force measured along the force vector $\mathbf{F}$.
-Figure~\ref{fig:Example4} displays the response of the family of systems for this maneuver through bifurcation plots.
-The equilibria chosen as starting solutions lie on the continuation branches emanating from the other initial solutions.
-In this case, the changes in index are consistent with the predictions (Figure~\ref{fig:schematic_bifurcation_diagram_b}).
-These diagrams also resemble the unfolding of perfect systems.
-We observe two kinds of branches; a path with no folds and a path with a fold.
-This imperfect system loaded from its unloaded state will follow a constantly rising stable path so that no instability is encountered, the deflections merely grow rapidly as the critical load is passed.
-On the other hand, the other complimentary path would lead to a unstable path, resulting in a jump to adjacent stable equilibria. \\

-The equilibrium paths of the perfect systems collapse on to the equilibrium path of the perfect system as $\epsilon$ tends to zero.
-Ideally, it is possible to obtain the perfect system for certain values of $ $, where these two curves coalesce to a pitchfork curve.
-The variation of this imperfect parameter generates a family of imperfect systems degenerating to the perfect systems when $\epsilon =0$.
-We also can notice the response of the branches emanating from the solutions with index 2.
-The direction of stability change near the fold aligns well with the prediction of distinguished bifurcation diagrams.
-These plots too exhibit folds and hence the stability transitions occur.
-The response is not reversible and reproducible with respect to $P$.
-The combination of parameters $\psi$, $\alpha$ and $P$ replicates this behavior.